csemken/beamerappendixnote/README.md

 # Installation

+To install the package through a package manager (recommended), follow the instructions in the [documentation](http://mirrors.ctan.org/macros/latex/contrib/beamer-contrib/beamerappendixnote/beamerappendixnote.pdf).

-To install the package, copy beamersubframe.sty into your `texmf` folder.
-If you wish to build this file from the source code, follow the following instructions.
+To install the package manually, copy beamerappendixnote.sty into your `texmf` folder.
+If you wish to build this file from the source code, follow the following instructions or - if you are running a UNIX machine - run `build.sh`.

 # Build

-1. Generate beamersubframe.sty
+1. Generate beamerappendixnote.sty
 ```
-tex beamersubframe.ins
+tex beamerappendixnote.ins
 ```

 2. Compile examples